 Starting around 1950, holidays and special family occasions for our families included visits with the Levitts in San Francisco, who were very distantly related to us by marriage only.
 Abraham Levitt, who was born in 1878, and passed away in 1972, and his wife Annie Schulman, who was born in 1883 and passed away in 1959, were both born in Russia.
 Abraham Levitt was a clothing salesman, and was interviewed in the local television news in the 1960's or 1970's as an old-timer who could talk about his memories of the 1906 earthquake in San Francisco.

-Abraham Levitt's relative, Samuel Levitt, was the first husband of Mose Grossman's second wife, Edith Kasviner.
+Abraham Levitt's brother, Samuel Levitt, was the first husband of Mose Grossman's second wife, Edith (nee Kasviner) Levitt.
 Samuel and Edith Levitt had two children in Southern California in the 1920's, and Abraham and Annie Levitt had three daughters in San Francisco, California about 1910.
 If you are related to Abraham or Samuel Levitt, please do get in touch with us.

-Then, we also are not at all sure of where their sons Mose, Samuel and John were born.
+Then, we are not at all sure of where Abe and Lena Grossman's sons Mose, Samuel and John were born.
 Our family lore has it that Mose Grossman was born in Seattle, Washington, although he is listed in the 1901 Canadian Census as having been born in British Columbia.
-Family lore also has it that Sam Grossman was born in New York, but he is listed in the 1901 Canadian and 1910 United States Census Records as having been born in British Columbia.
+Family lore also has it that Sam Grossman was born in New York, but he, himself, indicated that he was born in British Columbia, on his World War I Draft Registration card, and he is listed in the 1901 Canadian and 1910 United States Census Records as having been born in British Columbia.

 We think that Abraham and Lena Grossman's son Jacob Grossman, who is listed in the 1910 and 1920 US Census Records as having been born in Canada, is probably John Grossman.
 However, family lore has it that Uncle John was born in New York, so we are not sure.

 Jack Grossman is listed in the 1921 Oakland City Directory as being employed as a ship worker at the Union Construction Company, where our Samuel Grossman was also listed as being employed at that time.
-Jack may well be our John Grossman.
+Jack is probably our John Grossman.